Boston police find body of missing Wentworth student, death ruled not suspicious

-BOSTON (WHDH) - Authorities are investigating after the body of a missing Wentworth University student was found in Roxbury.
+BOSTON (WHDH) - Authorities are investigating after the body of a missing Wentworth University student was found in a wooded section of Roxbury on Sunday.

-Maximillian Carbone, 19, was found dead in the wooded area near the intersection of Alleghany and Terrance streets about 8 a.m.
-Sunday.
+Maximillian Carbone, 19, was found dead near the intersection of Alleghany and Terrance streets about 8 a.m.

 He was found less than a day after he was reported missing from a party in the Allegheny Street area.

-A large search party comprised of friends, family and concerned classmates gathered at the Wentworth campus early Sunday morning and took to the streets to find the missing man.
+A large search party comprised of friends, family members, and concerned classmates gathered at the Wentworth campus early Sunday morning and took to the streets to find him.

-Members of this search crew say Carbone fell off a cliff shortly after leaving the party.
-Police have not confirmed this.
+Members of the search crew say it appears Carbone fell off a cliff shortly after leaving the party, though that has not been confirmed by police.

 “We all went out in three teams and we were just walking around and searching the area,” family friend Michael Kramer said.
 “Then we saw all the police cars and then they taped off the area and they said they found him.
 We have just been here supporting the family.”